aldolat/posts-in-sidebar/README.md

 ## Changelog ##

+### 4.7.0 ###

+* Updated existing options to change the query when on single posts or on archive page.
+* Removed old comment for HTML in widget introduction.

 ### 4.6.0 ###

 * Added option to get posts from the current archive page (category, tag, and author).